Diaphragm Pump vs The EDDY Pump

 What is a Diaphragm Pump?

-Diaphragm Pump Mechanics
+Diaphragm Pump Animation

-Diaphragm Pump Applications
+Air Operated Diaphragm Pump Applications

-Diaphragm pumps can be applied in a broad range of applications in many industries.
+Air diaphragm pumps and AODD pumps can be applied in a broad range of applications in many industries.
 They are offered in a variety of materials (metals and plastics) which makes them suitable for applications that involve many different materials.
+AODD pumps are used in various industries due to their reliability and performance.
+Double diaphragm pumps are advantageous in handling different fluids effectively.
 They are fairly popular for moving corrosive or acidic liquids.
 These pumps can pump slurries and solid laden materials where the solids are considerably smaller in size than the size of the liquid inlet and discharge ports.
-They can be used in applications that are not suited for pumps with electric or combustion motors.
-Considered to be positive displacement pumps the discharge pressure is limited to the total air pressure that feeds the air motor and drives the pump.
-They are suited for either flooded suction applications or can be positioned above the fluid source due to the high vacuum these pumps can generate.

-Diaphragm Pumps Compared to the EDDY Pump
+Double Diaphragm Pumps Compared to the EDDY Pump

 Eddy currents are reinforced by the presence of solid particles which increase the inertial forces in the fluid.
 The formation of eddy depends on the suspended solid particles that cause suction.
 Unlike vortex pumps, the rotor directly drives the fluid through the pump with no slip.
 The EDDY Pump uses the movement of particles and the wake induced from these solid particles to generate eddy Current and induce suction.

 The EDDY Pump is designed to excel in applications that require pumping high viscosity fluids or fluids with high solids content.
 This pump features a large flow through liquid path that is well suited for high viscosity solid laden fluids.
 The EDDY Pump can pass solids that are almost the diameter of the pump discharge port.
+Cavitation can impact components such as diaphragms and valves, but it can also affect the pump body, emphasizing the importance of understanding this phenomenon to mitigate operational costs.

 Advantages of the EDDY Pump

 • Non-Clog Pump Design – The EDDY Pump is designed with a recessed rotor which is essential to the large flow-through design of the pump.
 This large flow-through design easily passes solids that can fit through the inlet port of the pump.
 As an example, a 10-inch EDDY Pump allows the passage of solid objects up to 9 inches in diameter.
+Unlike air-operated double diaphragm pumps, which rely on flexible diaphragms and air valve systems, the EDDY Pump’s design focuses on minimizing clogs through its unique rotor technology.

 • No Critical Tolerances – The spacing in the flow path between the rotor and the volute are sized to pass extremely large solids.
 Most other types of pumps are designed so that they require a tighter tolerance in this area of the pump to operate properly, this includes centrifugal pumps.